Doctoral dissertations: Form, content and language requirements

 Articles and compressed account

-The following guidelines are applicable for a doctoral dissertation which is submitted as a collection of articles and a compressed account:
+The following guidelines are applicable for a higher doctoral dissertation which is submitted as a collection of articles and a compressed account:

 Articles: